zurvan-lab/IPNN/IIPs/iip-00.md

 ## Abstract

-IPNN is an open protocol that allows [Nostr](https://nostr.com) relays to synchronize, query notes from each other, broadcast notes, and more.
+IPNN is an open, decentralized protocol that allows [Nostr](https://nostr.com) relays to synchronize, query notes from each other, broadcast notes, and more in P2P service model.

 ## Motivation